How Do I Get a Mortgage if I’m Self-Employed?

 Your Credit Score

 Your personal credit score, also known as your FICO score, is between 300 and 850.
-The higher your score, the more qualified you are as a borrower and the lower your interest rate will be.
+The higher your score, the more qualified you are for a mortgage loan as a self-employed borrower, and the lower your interest rate will be.
 The best rates go to people with scores of 740 and higher, but most borrowers are in the 680 to 739 range and qualify for average market rates.

 If your credit score drops below 680, your interest rate will start to increase above the average.
 Your down payment requirements may also be higher, particularly if you’re applying for a Federal Housing Administration loan.